Andreilys/Andreilys.github.io/_posts/2020-06-28-the-three-stages-of-a-data-scientist.md

+---
+layout: post
-# The Three Stages of a Data Scientist
+title: "The Three Stages of a Data Scientist"

-In this article, we’ll explore the differences between data scientists as Decision Support, Advisor and Integrated Partner
+description: "In this article, we’ll explore the differences between data scientists as Decision Support, Advisor and Integrated Partner"
+comments: true
+keywords: "data science, data, career advice"
+---
 ![](https://cdn-images-1.medium.com/max/2312/0*ahgwx-_d2b5Rrq7M)

 One of the best and worst parts of being a data scientist is the ambiguity that the role can often entail.
 Since data science is a relatively new function, the mandate and objectives aren’t always clear.
 This often means that the destiny of data science at a company lies in the hands of the data scientists, who often find themselves straddling both technical and non-technical domains.
 As such, being able to shape and define the role is key if you want to have a fulfilling career as a data scientist.